roderik/cargobay/readme.md

 ##### Git Flow
 Cargo Bay works with [git-flow](https://github.com/nvie/gitflow).

-For a contribution to Cargo Bay, you need to follow the [following workflow](https://github.com/nvie/gitflow#initialization) with the addtion of a pull-request.
+For a contribution to Cargo Bay, you need to follow the [following workflow](https://github.com/nvie/gitflow#initialization) with the addition of a pull-request.

 Example for adding a feature:
 - Start from develop (make sure to pull first)